 Our three pillars

 We believe in behaving responsibly and being good stewards of the valuable resources that benefit people, drive the economy and belong to everyone.
 Stewardship is about keeping waste out of landfills and toxins out of the air; using only what we need as efficiently as we can.
-We apply that principal to every point in the closed-loop journey – from day-to-day operations to strategic direction setting.
+We apply that principal to every point in the sustainability journey – from day-to-day operations to strategic direction setting.

 Thriving workplace and communities